citusdata/citus_docs/develop/integrations.rst

 .. note::

-  Logical decoding for distributed tables is a beta feature in Citus v11.3.
+  Logical decoding for distributed tables is a preview feature in Citus v11.3.

 Differences from single-node PostgreSQL
 ---------------------------------------